Knowing how to set and smash your singing goals is an essential skill for every singer that is serious about their development.

 How To Set And SMASH Your Singing Goals – PREPARE

-This is all about looking after your voice daily, checking in with your overall wellbeing so that your vocal health is a priority.
+This is all about looking after your voice every day and checking in with your overall wellbeing so that your vocal health is a priority.

 The Daily Vocal Care Habits I focus on are Sirens, Singers Stretches and Speaking Voice Mindfulness.